Southwest Airlines' new policy will affect plus-size travelers. Here's how

 It marks the latest change at Southwest, which had long been known for letting its passengers pick their own seats after boarding the plane, and for letting their bags fly for free, which ended in May.
 Those perks were key to differentiating the budget carrier from its rivals.

-Southwest says it will still refund a second ticket under its new policy for extra seating if there is at least one open seat on the flight when it departs, and if both of the passenger's tickets were purchased in the same booking class.
+Southwest says it will still refund a second ticket under its new policy for extra seating if the flight isn't fully booked at the time of departure, and if both of the passenger's tickets were purchased in the same booking class.
 The passenger also needs to request the refund within 90 days of the flight.

 If a passenger who needs an extra seat doesn't purchase one ahead of time, they will be required to buy one at the airport, according to the new policy.
 If the flight is full, the passenger will be rebooked onto a new flight.